llvm/llvm-project/clang/docs/PointerAuthentication.rst

 - The language also provides extensions to override the default rules used by the language implementation.
 For example, the ``__ptrauth`` type qualifier can be used to change how pointers are signed when they are stored in a particular variable or field; this provides much stronger protection than is guaranteed by the default rules for C function and data pointers.

-- FInally, the language provides the ``<ptrauth.h>`` intrinsic interface for manually signing and authenticating pointers in code.
+- Finally, the language provides the ``<ptrauth.h>`` intrinsic interface for manually signing and authenticating pointers in code.
 These can be used in circumstances where very specific behavior is required.

 Language implementation
 ~~~~~~~~~~~~~~~~~~~~~~~